brigadecore/brigade/docs/topics/github.md

 - `status`: Fired when a status change happens on a commit.
 - `commit_comment`: Fired when a comment is added to a commit.

-You must be running `brigade-gateway` in a way that makes it available to GitHub.
+You must be running `brigade-github-gateway` in a way that makes it available to GitHub.
 (For example, assign it a publicly routable IP and domain name.)

 ## Configuring Your Project